Yoast/developer/docs/features/opengraph/api/custom-post-type-filters.md

 sidebar_label: Alter OpenGraph output for post type
 ---
 These filters allow altering an existing OpenGraph output for a specific post type. <br />
-They are also used in `Yoast SEO Premium` for Social media appearance, with priority 10.
+They are used in `Yoast SEO Premium` for Social media appearance for the default post, with priority 10.
 When using with `Yoast SEO Premium`, make sure to use the right priotity to avoid conflicts.

 ## Alter the OpenGraph title